darrylwest/pluggable-webapp/app-idea.md

 ### The Patient

 * **As a Patient, I want to** sign up and sign in to the application **so that** I can access provider services.
+* **As a Patient, I want to** initiate a chat (AI) to help me clarify what my medical situation currnely is.
+I want the AI to ask questions that are helpful for the Provider to know before I book an appointment.
 * **As a Patient, I want to** send secure, private messages to the provider **so that** I can ask questions about my treatment or appointments.
 * **As a Patient, I want to** upload my medical history, test results, or other relevant documents **so that** my provider can review them.
 * **As a Patient, I want to** view the provider's open time slots and book an appointment **so that** I can schedule a visit.